-We live in a world where most people won’t pull you up for something.
+We live in a world where most people won’t pull you up for positive criticism, largely because many people don’t like criticism.
 People will feel rude to give you advice regarding your dress and bearing so no one utters a word.
 So, out of being polite and respectful people just let you carry on.
-I for one would love to be told if I’m doing something not so right so I can correct myself.
+I for one would love to be told if I’m doing something not so right so I can correct myself., after all – criticism breeds improvement, right?
 Unfortunately, to be honest and forward with someone can be misconstrued as rude – we live in a world where preserving feelings is more important than conveying facts.
 Criticism is great, it makes the learning process quicker!
 But that’s not what this blog is about.

 While some or all of these blunders might seem obvious to you, they might not be quite as obvious to others.
 The following are 5 dress and bearing blunders to avoid:

 While this isn’t a definite no-no, a business shirt connoisseur (if such a person exists) would advise against wearing a black shirt during the day.
 Black is generally attributed to evening wear.
 Stick to light to medium colours, not only are these a more suitable dress option in but they are just more vibrant, and vibrance is good!

 Gents, tighten your ties!
 It’s understandable that sometimes they might come a bit loose during the day but make it a habit to occasionally give your tie the tug.
 Nothing looks sloppier than a tie that has become loose.